frhn9/pull-request-template/README.md

 Place what this pull request changes and anything affected.
 If your PR block or require another PR, also need to mention here

 ## Why are we doing this?
 Any context or related work?
-You may put your bitrix link/kanban/requirement detail here
+You may put your jira/bitrix/kanban/requirement detail here

 ## Where should a reviewer start?
 optional -- if your changes affected so much files, it is encouraged to give helper for reviewer